juliusmendizabal/ECE-2112-PA-2/README.md

 ```

 We were also tasked to save the normalized ndarray as "X_normalized.npy".

 •np.save("<array_file_name>.npy", <array_name>) - this command saves the NumPy array permanently as a binary .npy file.
 ```python
 np.save("X_normalized.npy", X_normalized)
 ```

 # **2. Divisible by 3 Problem**

-In this problem, create a 10 x 10 ndarray, which are the squares of the first 100 positive integers.
+In this problem, create a 10×10 ndarray, which are the squares of the first 100 positive integers.
 From this ndarray, determine all the elements that are divisible by 3.
 Save the result as div_by_3.npy

 The following functions and methods were used in this problem:

-• `np.arange(1, 101)` - this function generates integers starting from 1 up to 100 ([101] is excluded), storing it to a 1-dimensional array.
+• `np.arange(1, 101)` - this function generates integers starting from 1 up to 100 ([101] is excluded), storing it to a 1-D array.

-• `.reshape(10, 10)` - this code reshapes the 1D array of 100 elements into a 10×10 2D array.
+• `.reshape(10, 10)` - this code reshapes the 1-D array of 100 elements into a 10×10 2-D array.

 • `** 2` - this operation then squares the array element-wise.

 Combining all the functions above, we can assign the 10x10 array containing the squares of the first 100 positive integers to variable 'A'.